pippim/pippim.github.io/programs/mserve.md

 **mserve** (Music Server) is written in Python.
-The main program is called `mserve.py` and can be found in the [mserve GitHub Repository 🔗](https://github.com/pippim/mserve/blob/main/src/mserve.py "View Python script (source code)"){:target="_blank"}
+The main program is called `mserve.py` and can be found in the [mserve GitHub Repository 🔗](https://github.com/pippim/mserve/blob/main/src/mserve.py "View mserve Python source code"){:target="_blank"}

-`mserve.py` is called with `m` from the command line or a desktop shortcut. `m` is a wrapper Python script to center a logo on your screen for a couple seconds whilst **mserve** is loaded into memory.
+`mserve.py` is called with `m` from the command line or a desktop shortcut.
+It is recommended you start using **mserve** from the command line to see any error messages that might appear.

+`m` is a wrapper Python script that centers a logo on your screen for a couple seconds while **mserve** is loaded into memory.

+`m` and `mserve.py` do not need to be added to your path.
+You can call them with `/path/to/m` or `/path/to/mserve.py` from the command line.

 > ***IMPORTANT NOTES:***
 >
-> Primarily tested with Linux, specifically Ubuntu 16.04 LTS
+> **mserve** was primarily tested with Linux, specifically Ubuntu 16.04 LTS.
-> Briefly tested with ChromeOS for about a month and modified
+> **mserve** was briefly tested with ChromeOS for about a month and modified.
 > Current plans are to upgrade to 24.04 in year 2024.
 >
-> There is NO installation script.
+> There is **NO** installation script for **mserve**.
 You will have to manually
 > install dependencies with:
 >
 >    `sudo apt install python-xxxxx`.

-Below you will find the
+See the
 <a href="#mserveDependencies">dependencies required</a>
-by **mserve**.
+by **mserve** section for more details.
-Many of the dependencies may already installed on their system.
+For typical power users, many of the dependencies will already be installed.

 ---